Relating Functional and Imperative Session Types: Translation: Imperative to Functional

 The translation of values has two interesting cases.
-A channel value is mapped to unit because channels are handled on the type level entirely and channel references are going to be resolved by accessing the corresponding field of the state record.
-Lambdas obtain an extra argument $\sigma$ for the incoming state.
+A channel value is mapped to the unit value $\UnitV$ because channels are handled on the type level and channel references are resolved by accessing the corresponding field of the state record.
+Functions obtain an extra argument $\sigma$ for the incoming state record that contains the currently open channels.
 The body of a lambda is translated by the expression translation which is indexed by the incoming state record $\sigma$ and returns a pair of the result and the outgoing state record.

-Figure~\ref{fig:expression-translation-vgr-lfst} shows select cases from the translation of expressions that demonstrate the role of the record operations.
-The conclusion of \TirName{Preserve-Expression} shows that an expression is translated to a linear state transformer as in the translation of the function type.
+\Cref{fig:expression-translation-vgr-lfst-excerpt} shows select cases from the translation of expressions that demonstrate the role of the record operations.
+The conclusion of \TirName{Preserve-Expression} shows that an expression is correctly translated to a linear state transformer as in the translation of the function type.

-The translation of configurations in Figure~\ref{fig:configuration-translation-vgr-lfst} is mostly straightforward.
-The only exception is the translation of the \TirName{C-Thread} rule.
-Its translation reifies the channels that are used in the thread by collecting them in a record $\sigma$ and injecting that record as the initial state of the state monad.
-This record is transformed by the expression translation which returns a pair of the return value of type $\Trans T$ and the final record of type $\Record{\Trans{\TEnull}}$.
-It is easy to see that this pair is unrestricted because the translation of a type $T$ is generally an unrestricted type and the empty record is also unrestricted.
+\Cref{fig:configuration-translation-vgr-lfst-excerpt} contains the translation of the configuration typing rules.
+Of those, the most interesting case is the \TirName{C-Thread} configuration rule.
+Threads execute in a context that contains a list of access points with their types.
+The thread body may refer to channels in $\Sigma$.
+The translation rule reifies the channels that are used in the thread by collecting them in a record $\sigma$ and injecting that record as the initial state of the state monad.
+This record is transformed by the expression translation that returns a pair of the return value of type $\Trans T$ and the final record of type $\Record{\Trans{\TEnull}}$.
+It is easy to see that this pair is unrestricted because the translation of a (non-session) type $T$ is generally unrestricted and the empty record is also unrestricted.

+The remaining rules are simple.
+In \TirName{C-Par}, we do not have to manipulate the channel environments as we do in the \TirName{T-Fork} rule because channels are only reified at the thread level in rule \TirName{C-Thread}. \TirName{C-NewN} creates a new access point, \TirName{C-NewB} compensates for the different handling of channel restriction in VGR and LFST-rec. \TirName{C-NewC} handles depleted channels.